manzoorqirat-boop/DMS-Backend/README.md

 | `GET` | `/api/documents/{id}` | One document |
 | `POST` | `/api/documents/{id}/withdraw` | Abandon a draft; number stays burned, not reused |
 | `GET` | `/api/documents/{id}/working-copy` | Download for inspection — **not** the authoring path |

+## Configuration & access control

+Two things that started as code constants are now master data.

+**Numbering patterns.** `DocumentNumberPattern` renders a configurable token string — `{SITE}-{DEPT}-{TYPE}-{SEQ:0000}` or `SOP/{DEPT}/{YYYY}/{SEQ:000}`.
+Tokens: `SITE`, `DEPT`, `TYPE`, `SEQ`, `REV`, `YYYY`, `YY`, `MM`.
+A `NumberingRule` sets the pattern per document type, optionally overridden per site; resolution is most-specific-wins with a built-in default so the system works before anything is configured.

+Patterns are validated **when the rule is saved**, not when a document is created — a bad pattern should be a form error for an administrator, not an outage for an author.
+`POST /api/numbering-rules/preview` shows the rendered result first.

+A pattern containing a year or month token implies the sequence restarts each period, so `DocumentNumberSequence` is keyed by `PeriodKey` as well as site/department/type.
+Changing a pattern never renumbers documents already issued.

+**Role & privilege matrix.** `Permission` is a fixed enum — every value corresponds to a check in code, so a permission that exists but nothing enforces would be a matrix that lies.
+`Role` bundles permissions and is composed by administrators at runtime.
+`UserRoleAssignment` grants a role at Global, Site or Department scope, which is what makes "QA Head at Site A" different from "QA Head at Site B".

+`RoleManage` is deliberately **not** scopable: a site-scoped role administrator could grant themselves `RoleManage` and escalate to anything, so scoping it would be scoping that does nothing.

+**Review routes.** `WorkflowDefinition` declares the review chain per document type, with an optional per-site override — "QA reviews, then HOD reviews, then Plant Head approves".
+Steps name **roles**, not people.

+At submission the submitter no longer supplies a route.
+They call `GET /api/documents/{id}/route-template`, which returns the fixed chain plus, for each step, the people who actually hold that role at *this document's* site and department.
+They nominate one candidate per step; `ReviewWorkflowService` validates every nomination against that eligible list, so a submitter can't add a step, drop one, reorder the chain, or name a friendly approver who was never meant to be in it.

+Definitions are immutable while active — steps can only be edited after deactivating, so the route can't change between a submitter loading the form and posting it.
+A partial unique index enforces at most one active definition per (type, site).
+Documents already in review keep the route they were submitted under, because the chain is materialised into `SignatureRequest` rows at submission.

+### What is deliberately NOT configurable

+In a regulated system, configuration that changes computational behaviour is itself subject to validation.
+These stay in code on purpose — an admin-editable version of any of them would mean a validated *engine* running an unvalidated config:

+- Append-only audit and signature tables
+- Sequential signing, and that only the named signer may sign a step
+- Hash-to-record binding of signatures
+- Which document status transitions are legal
+- That a number is issued once, gap-free, and never reissued
+- That a route must contain at least one approver, and that one person cannot occupy two steps

 ## Phase 1 — what it does